 8. The official alumni magazine from each participating school may be issued one credential.

-9. No other university publications will be granted access unless space allows.
+9. No other institution publications will be granted access unless space allows.

-1. The primary press agencies at the host site of the College Football Playoff games that cover college football on a regular basis may receive a maximum of four credentials.
+1. The primary press agencies from New Orleans that cover college football on a regular basis may receive a maximum of four credentials.

 3. A press agency with a minimum daily circulation of 350,000, a weekly circulation of 500,000, or a monthly circulation of one million may receive one credential.